RyanJarv/cdn-proxy/README.md

 **Note:** If you find this project useful or would like it improved and want to sponsor development ping me at me@ryanjarv.sh.
 I haven't gone through the trouble of setting anything like this up yet, so mostly just want to know if I should.

-Currently I'm considering considering supporting other services besides CDN's in a similar way, so if you have anything you would like to see get added here let me know as well.
+Currently I'm considering supporting other services besides CDN's in a similar way, so if you have anything you would like to see get added here let me know as well.

 ## Table of Contents